If you are currently staking on Ethereum 2.0, the proof of stake (PoS) network, you are likely earning around 8% APY.

 The hope is that governments may wise up and see the potential of cryptocurrencies as a way to improve the economy.
 Cash is becoming unpopular, though governments still try to use it to prop up failing economies.

-With the year-long Covid-19 pandemic, businesses quickly found that they no longer wanted to handle cash from consumers.
+With the Covid-19 pandemic, businesses quickly found that they no longer wanted to handle cash from consumers.
 Many shops and businesses were demanding card payments, and the public found they had cash lying in their wallets for weeks or months.

 Digital transactions surely must be the way to go forward into the future.
 But with prominent investors such as Warren Buffet bad-mouthing cryptos, it may be an uphill battle.